9 Best Pet Friendly Hotels in Canmore, Alberta

 Canmore

-Basecamp Resorts in downtown Canmore and a great pet-friendly option.
+Basecamp Resorts in downtown Canmore offers great pet-friendly options.
 There are multiple apartment styles to stay in; many can accommodate larger groups of people.
-We love the rooftop hot tub to be enjoyed in the winter or summer.
-Rooms are comfortable, modern, and feature nice individual touches like luxury soap products from Rocky Mountain Soap Co.
+We love the rooftop hot tub, which can be enjoyed in the winter or summer.
+Rooms are comfortable and modern and feature nice individual touches like luxury soap products from Rocky Mountain Soap Co.

 This is a great option for self-catering as each suite comes with a full kitchen, dishwasher, dining table, and ensuite laundry.
-Several rooms also include a balcony.
+Several rooms also include a balcony where you can hang out with your dog.
 All guests have access to a natural gas BBQ.
 The location is convenient with an easy walk to downtown Canmore and quick access to the TransCanada.
-There is a pet fee of $25.

 Mount Engadine Lodge